-Since you want to get an intermittent friend, you will have to go out of your comfort zone to get one.
+Since you want to get an intermittent college friend, you will have to go out of your comfort zone to get one.
 Start a casual talk with one that seems to be as introverted as you are.

 If you share your views, it won’t be hard to develop a connection.

-How to Maintain an Intermittent Friendship
+Maintaining an Intermittent College Friendship

 Since you will only be meeting with your friend a few times a week or a month, plan to do something together during the single time you meet.